dougeby/IntuneDocs/intune/terms-and-conditions-create.md

 # required metadata

 title: Set terms and conditions in Microsoft Intune
-titlesuffix: "Azure portal"
+titlesuffix:
-description: "Set terms and conditions that users see in the Company Portal for Intune. "
+description: Set terms and conditions that users see in the Company Portal for Intune.
 keywords:
 author: ErikjeMS
 ms.author: erikje